mattcg/language-tags/README.md

 Returns an array of tag descriptions for grandfathered or redundant tags, otherwise returns an empty array.

-## Updating ##

-Run `make update` to update data from the latest official IANA-hosted version.
-The registry file format is converted to JSON automatically and the files in `lib/` are updated.

-If there are changes, please make a pull request.

 ## Resources ##

 - [Language Subtag Lookup tool by Richard Ishida](http://rishida.net/utils/subtags/)